jasonlyle88/zsh-execute-after-command/README.md

 This plugin runs after every command.
 If no callback functions are registered, then it just quickly exits, otherwise it will call those callback functions.

 This plugin provides a function called `zsh-execute-after-command-add-functions`.
-You can call this function in order to register callback functions with the plugin.
+This funcation can be called in order to register callback functions with the plugin.

 <details>
 <summary>This can best be explained with an example:</summary>